germainkevinbusiness/germainkevinbusiness/README.md

 - 🔭 Apart from android apps on Google Play, I also developed android libraries notably [UIPresenter library](https://github.com/germainkevinbusiness/UIPresenter) & [ItemDecorator library](https://github.com/kevingermainbusiness/ItemDecorator)
 - 🌱 I love learning new tech stuff !
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking forward to collaborating with more software developers
-- 🥅 Goals for the months to come: Contribute to Open Source projects
+- 🥅 Goals for the months to come: Contribute to more Open Source projects
 - ⚡ I love to play guitar

 ### Connect with me: